 As I enjoy fiction stories and complex plots, I haven’t been much interested in biographies.
-But when my favourite youtuber, Estée Lalonde, published a book about her life, I knew her book was going to be the first biography that sparked interest for my reading soul.
+But when my favourite youtuber, Estée Lalonde, published a book about her life, I knew her book was going to be the first biography that sparked interest in my reading soul.

 In Bloom – Navigating life and style, Estée presents her life from childhood to the present moment (she is now 26).
 Having moved from Canada to the UK when she was only 19, Estée blossomed and she is now a freelancer and Youtube star.
 I think the name of the book explains nicely her development path: